-An Irish American mother and half-black, half-Venezuelan father - the pop star Mariah Carey hangs on to some childhood trauma but is proud to be black, and proud to be Irish.
+While pop star Mariah Carey hangs on to some childhood trauma, she is proud to be Black and proud to be Irish.

-Her mother, the songbird recently told The Guardian newspaper, “is among the whitest people I know,” and also intensely proud of her ethnicity.
+Carey told The Guardian in 2009 that her mother “is among the whitest people I know,” and also intensely proud of her ethnicity.

 “There's a whole other side of me that makes me who I am and makes people uncomfortable.
 My father identified as a black man.
 No one asked him because he was clearly black.
 But people always ask me.
 If we were together, people would look at us in a really strange way.
 As a little girl, I had blond hair and they'd look at me, look at him, and be disgusted."